The Gold Coast is indeed the definition of PARADISE and I promise I’m not just saying that because I was born here!

-Also at Tallebudgera Creek, there are some facilities such as change rooms, toilets, showers and a nearby cafe.
+Also at Tallebudgera Creek, there are some facilities such as changing rooms, toilets, showers, and a nearby cafe.

 CURRUMBIN BEACH & ELEPHANT ROCK

-Currumbin Beach is one of my favorite places to visit which is why I couldn’t resist adding it onto this itinerary for Gold Coast.
+Currumbin Beach is one of my favorite places to visit which is why I couldn’t resist adding it to this itinerary for Gold Coast.